The short version:

 [year]-[month] name of document #tag1 #tag2 #tag3.pdf

-- Get an expanding file jacket.
+.
 Put all your important papers in there and out of the way, and scan them all once every quarter or so (I usually do my scans once a year just before I do my taxes).

 - Shred the original documents.